 When the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.

-Impairment losses of continuing operations, including impairment on inventories, are recognised in the Statement of Profit and Loss.
+Impairment losses of continuing operations, including impairment on inventories, are recognized in the Statement of Profit and Loss.

-A previously recognised impairment loss (except for goodwill) is reversed only if there has been a change in the assumptions used to determine the asset's recoverable amount since the last impairment loss was recognised.
+A previously recognized impairment loss (except for goodwill) is reversed only if there has been a change in the assumptions used to determine the asset's recoverable amount since the last impairment loss was recognized.
 The reversal is limited to the carrying amount of the asset.

 2.11.
 Inventories

-I nventories are valued at the lower of cost or net realisable value.
+I nventories are valued at the lower of cost or net realizable value.
 Costs incurred in bringing each product to its present location and conditions are accounted for as follows:

 • Raw materials: Cost includes cost of purchase and other costs incurred in bringing the inventories to their present location and condition.
 Cost is determined on Weighted Average Cost Method.